DefinitelyTyped/DefinitelyTyped/types/gapi.client.compute/readme.md

 Retrieves the list of networks available to the specified project.
 */
 await gapi.client.networks.list({ project: "project",  });

 /*
+Patches the specified network with the data included in the request.
+*/
+await gapi.client.networks.patch({ network: "network", project: "project",  });

+/*
 Removes a peering from the specified network.